-Serbia: Power utility EPS accused for transferring World Bank loan to state budget instead of electricity imports2.
-July 2015. / News Serbia Energy
+Serbia: Power utility EPS accused for transferring World Bank loan to state budget instead of electricity imports, News Serbia Energy

 The Fiscal Council accused the Electric Power Industry EPS of misusing the money from the World Bank loan.
 The loan of around seven billion RSD was paid into the state budget as non-tax revenue income.

 In April, the deficit in the state coffers was by as much as 18 billion RSD lower than in the previous month, and such good result is mostly credited to the payment from the EPS amounting to as much as seven billion RSD.
 However, in the Fiscal Council, they suspect that the EPS has planted – a cuckoo’s egg.
 Instead of using the World Bank loan for purchasing electricity, in the “Electric Power Industry of Serbia”, they decided to pay the money into the state budget as revenue writes daily paper Novosti.

 The experts from the Fiscal Council began suspecting because of the record high non-tax revenue that came from the address of our largest public enterprise in April.